 Adam’s awards and scholarships include: Encouragement Grant from The Opera Index Competition, September 2011, The Michael Sisca Opera Award upon graduation, May 2011, finalist in The Gulio Gari Competition, May 2011, grant winner from the Licia Albanese Puccini Foundation Vocal Competition (2012), third place winner in the Giulio Gari Foundation Vocal Competition (2012) and the fourth prize winner of Opera Index Competition.

-Rachel was a 2009 graduate, where she majored in Figure Skating.
-She heavily focused her training in ice dancing and show skating.
+Rachel is a 2009 graduate.
+While at Charter Arts, she heavily focused her training in ice dancing and show skating.
 She had the privilege of auditioning with prospective ice dance partners trained by prestigious world and Olympic coaches such as Robbie Kaine and Igor Shpilband.

-Upon graduating from Charter Arts (formerly LVPA), Rachel decided to give up her competitive skating status and turn professional.
+Upon graduating from Charter Arts, Rachel decided to give up her competitive skating status and turn professional.
 Her first professional contract began two days after leaving Charter Arts.
 As a professional figure skater, Rachel has performed in shows for Woodstock Ice Productions at Doroney Park, Rand Family Productions, Cobb Energy Performing Arts Center in Atlanta, and Advanced Entertainment Group at Sea World in Orlando, Florida.

 With education being a very significant aspect of Rachel’s life, she graduated Charter Arts with a scholarship to Moravian College, where she is currently a junior studying English and Writing.
 She hopes to have a career as a writer, whether writing novels or screenplays.
 When she graduates Moravian, she plans to continue her professional skating career while touring in the US and internationally.